judebantony/cicd-github-action-example/README.md

 ### 13) Trufflehog - Secret Scan

-Use Trufflehog to find any secret find in the source code.
+Use [Trufflehog](https://trufflesecurity.com/trufflehog) to find any secret present in the source code.

 ```yaml